This post contains affiliate links.

 From smoothies to galettes, there’s no shortage of ways to use beets.
 Here are some of my most popular beet recipes:

-How To Cook Beets (5 Methods!)
+How To Cook Beets (According To A Food Scientist)

 Prep: 5 minutes